tanyaYourchuck/styleTransferTraining/README.md

 ### 2) Install dependencies and get the training data

-This step is required only if you are running this **without** the Docker image.
-You will need to get the complete [COCO Dataset](http://cocodataset.org/#home), about 14GB of data.
+If you are running this without the Docker image, you will need to get the complete [COCO Dataset](http://cocodataset.org/#home), about 14GB of data.
 This is a requirement for training.
 You can download the data by running:

 ```
 bash setup.sh